Module 9: Air tightness and the use of tapes

 Airtightness is a relatively new concept to many and so in this section we’ll go through the best types of tapes to use for airtightness and weather tightness and also how to ensure a building can be made airtight.

 Airtightness itself is sometimes associated with poor indoor air quality, stuffiness and damp but these issues are caused by inadequate ventilation and not from having an airtight building.
-Having low levels of airtightness ensures that you have uncontrolled ventilation during windy weather and none when the air is still and is not a ventilation strategy that should ever be employed.
+Having low levels of airtightness, sometimes called 'natural ventilation', ensures that you have uncontrolled ventilation during windy weather and no ventilation when the air is still and is not a ventilation strategy that should ever be employed.

 It is important that in addition to good airtightness you ensure good ventilation, through the use of a ventilation system, to ensure good indoor air quality.
-This doesn’t have to be a mechanical ventilation with heat recovery system (MVHR), although they are probably the best, but should supply adequate air flow to or from all rooms as necessary.
+This doesn’t have to be a mechanical ventilation with heat recovery system (MVHR), although they are probably the best, but it must supply adequate air flow to or from all rooms to ensure good indoor air quality.

 ‘You should be able to place a pencil on the line of the airtightness layer and follow it around the entire inside of the building surface, floor, walls and roof, without lifting it off the page’.

 The design of the airtightness element of the building should be simple so that the airtightness layer can be easily identified and can follow the interior of the building without interruption.
 This may involve building membranes into prefabricated structural panels, dividing structural walls into smaller sections to allow the passage of an air tightness layer or even (re) designing sections of a building in a particular way as to allow the air tightness layer to be easily installed.